 - a) ALL 4-H exhibitors must be enrolled in the horse project by APRIL 1 of current 4-H year.
 FFA, etc. must follow the organizations set enrollment deadlines. - b) All 4-H/FFA/etc. project animals must be identified by May 1 (current year) on the "Member and Horse Identification" form provided by the Clark County Horse Project Committee which is available at the UW- Extension Office or Online.
 The "Member and Horse Identification" form includes informational questions about the member and project animal, Premises ID Number, and attachments: picture (current full view) of the project animal and Coggins Copy (negative results.)
 This fully completed form and attachments are due to the Horse Project Chair by May 1 in order to exhibit at the fair. - c) Horse Exhibitor fee is \$15.00; this fee covers equipment and supplies.
 Make check payable to 4-H Leaders Federation (memo: Horse Exhibitor Fee) Due MAY 1st. - d) Members may identify up to four (4) project animals, but are only allowed to exhibit a maximum of two (2) at the Clark County Fair.
 Identified project animals do not have to be exhibited at the Clark County Fair, however unidentified horse/pony cannot be exhibited.
-So, it is better to identify all possible project animals in case of health/medical issues or injuries that may appear unexpectedly. - e) To exhibit a horse/pony at the Clark County Fair the member must have their "fair form" returned to their club leader (per club's deadline) so it can be turned in to the UW-Extension Office by July 1. - f) To exhibit a horse/pony at the Clark County Fair all youth/project animal combinations must pass the following exams by August 1 (current year):
+So, it is better to identify all possible project animals in case of health/ medical issues or injuries that may appear unexpectedly. - e) To exhibit a horse/pony at the Clark County Fair the member must have their "fair form" returned to their club leader (per club's deadline) so it can be turned in to the UW-Extension Office by July 1. - g) To exhibit a horse/pony at the Clark County Fair 4-H/FFA/etc. members must obtain four (4) educational horse credits and submit them to the Horse Committee Chair by August 1 (current year).
+At least 2 credits should be obtained through riding instruction on your horse. - h) To participate in State Gymkhana/State Horse Expo; No qualifications required.
+Registration Papers are due to Horse Committee by July 25- Must include youth and parent/guardian signature.